Chora Church: A Byzantine Masterpiece

 • The Genealogy of Christ: Intricate mosaics in the northern and southern domes of the Inner Narthex.

-Chora Church
+Chora (Kariye)

 The main dome of the Chora church is the Naos.
 It is supported by four columns, surrounded by six-teen long windows and is well illuminated by natural light.
 The main room’s floor and walls are covered with marble up to the cornice level, one is also decorated with Theodoros Metochite’s monograms.
 Inside the apse is the mihrab made in the Ottoman period, indicating the direction of Mecca.
 The Naos includes the Death of the Virgin (Greek: “Η Κοίμηση της Θεοτόκου”), the Virgin the Hodegetria (Greek, Oδηγήτρια, One who shows the way), and Jesus Christ holding the Book of Gospels, open to Matthew.

-Chora Church
+Chora (Kariye)

-Outer Narthex Mosaics
+Mosaics of Outer Narthex

 Outer narthex (Greek: Εξωνάρθηκας) is the first part of the church one enters.
 It is a transverse corridor 4 meters wide, 23 meters long and its parallel to inner narthex.
 It contains narrative images from the Cycle of Infancy of Christ represented in the lunettes as well as numerous of scenes of the miracles of Christ.
 The stories of the Journey of the Magi in front of the enthroned King Herod and the Massacre of the Innocents where King Herod commands to execute all male children, are also represented in multiple scenes.

-Chora Church
+Chora (Kariye)

 Mosaics of Inner Narthex